Lee Anderson: 2019 election campaign

-2019–present parliamentary term
+2019–2023

-He is a member of the Common Sense Group, an informal group of Conservative MPs which formed in the summer of 2020.
+Anderson was a member of the Common Sense Group, an informal group of Conservative MPs which formed in the summer of 2020.
 Following the publication of an interim report on the connections between colonialism and National Trust properties, including links with historic slavery, Anderson was among the signatories of a letter by the group in The Telegraph in November 2020.
 In the letter, the signatories accused the National Trust of being "coloured by cultural Marxist dogma".
 In response, the All-Party Parliamentary Group Against Antisemitism issued a briefing paper to all Conservative MPs warning against using the term "cultural Marxism", as it may "inadvertently" act as a "dog-whistle for the far-right".

 In the same month, Anderson attended a breakfast meeting at Downing Street with Prime Minister Boris Johnson and five other Conservative MPs.
-He later tested positive for COVID-19 and those who attended subsequently self-isolated.
+He later tested positive for COVID-19, and those who attended subsequently self-isolated.

 Anderson announced via social media in June 2021 that he would not watch any England national football team matches during the Euro 2020 tournament in protest at the players' decision to take the knee (a symbolic gesture against racism) before matches.
 He stated his opposition was because he felt that the action risked "alienating traditional supporters" and it supported Black Lives Matter, which in his opinion was a "political movement whose core principles aim to undermine our very way of life".

-The same month, in a debate on the Police, Crime, Sentencing and Courts Bill, Anderson accused the Traveller community in Ashfield of thievery, stating, "...the Gypsy encampments that we are talking about in places such as Ashfield are not the traditional, old-fashioned Gypsies sat there playing the mandolin, flogging lucky heather and telling fortunes.
+The same month, in a debate on the Police, Crime, Sentencing and Courts Bill, Anderson accused the Traveller community in Ashfield of thievery, stating, "the Gypsy encampments that we are talking about in places such as Ashfield are not the traditional, old-fashioned Gypsies sat there playing the mandolin, flogging lucky heather and telling fortunes.
 The Travellers I am talking about are more likely to be seen leaving your garden shed at 3 o'clock in the morning, probably with your lawnmower and half of your tools.
 That happens every single time they come to Ashfield".

-In November 2021, Anderson voiced his support for offshore processing of asylum applications in the Falkland Islands and lobbied an immigration minister on the subject.
+In November 2021, Anderson voiced his support for offshore processing of asylum applications in the Falkland Islands, and lobbied an immigration minister on the subject.
 In May 2022, he said that the majority of migrants crossing the English Channel illegally were economic migrants.
-When told that the Home Office had concluded that the majority were refugees, he blamed the "old failing asylum system" and accused the migrants of lying to falsely seek asylum.
-Anderson in a later interview in February 2023 commented when asked on how he would respond to the small boats migrant crisis, "I'd send them straight back the same day.
+When told that the Home Office had concluded that the majority were refugees, he blamed the "old failing asylum system", and accused the migrants of lying to falsely seek asylum.
+In a later interview, in February 2023, Anderson commented, when asked on how he would respond to the small boats migrant crisis: "I'd send them straight back the same day.
 I'd put them on a Royal Navy frigate or whatever and sail it to Calais, have a standoff.
 And they'd just stop coming".